 Your personal data is, in the absence of exceptions within the specific services mentioned below, retained for as long as your user account is used.
 After deletion of your account, your personal data will be erased 1 month later.
 Statutory storage obligations or the need for legal actions that may arise from misconduct within the services or payment problems can lead to a longer retention of your personal data.
-In this case, we will inform you accordingly

 V. Information about the specific uses that require registration